InfinitePeripherals/QWedge-Android/docs/index.md

 #### Hardware Button Trigger
 This setting allows the scan button (keycode: 131) to start/stop the scanner engine automatically when pressed or release.

-#### Barcode Filter
+#### MagicFilters
-Filter barcodes based on a JavaScript rule set.
+Filter or handle the barcode using JavaScript script.
 This script can be updated via MDM or intent.

+#### Debug Log
+Enable or disable debug log.

 ![](https://github.com/InfinitePeripherals/QWedge-Android/raw/main/assets/ringscanner/KeyboardOutputMode.png)
 ### Keyboard Output Mode
 When enabled, QWedge will be able to inject scanned barcode to the active text field's cursor as keystrokes using the Accessibility mode.

-In order for Keyboard Output Mode to work, the Accessibility mode must be enabled for QWedge app as follow:
+On non-Halo device, in order for Keyboard Output Mode to work, the Accessibility mode must be enabled for QWedge app as below:

-*Go to Android Settings > Accessibility > QWedge Input > turn on Use Service.*
+*Go to Android Settings > Accessibility > QWedge Input > turn on "Use Service".*

 #### Insert Return
 Insert a new line after a barcode is scanned.

+#### Insert Tab
+Insert a tab after a scanned barcode.

 #### Overwrite Current Text
 Replace the current text of the active text field with the scanned barcode.